bittrance/aztail/README.md

 - Azure Functions
 - Azure API Management

-Several more services are in the works:s see the [sources](./examples/README.md) page for details on how filters are applied and what data is retrieved.
+Several more services are in the works: see the [sources](./examples/README.md) page for details on how filters are applied and what data is retrieved.

 ## Install